NPL Site Narrative for Wolff-Alport Chemical Company

 The property is contaminated with radioactive thorium-232 at concentrations up to 1,133 picocuries per gram (pCi/g), compared to background levels of 0.5-1.0 pCi/g.
 The radioactive decay of thorium-232, which has a half-life of 14 billion years, is a lengthy and complex process involving many radioactive decay products.
-One of the key components of the thorium-232 decay series is radon-220 (i.e., thoron); a radioactive gas that emanates from surfaces where thorium-232 is present.
+One of the key components of the thorium-232 decay series is radon-220 (i.e., thoron), a radioactive gas that emanates from surfaces where thorium-232 is present.
 Thoron has been found at elevated levels in the deli basement, in air above the source material and outside the source boundary.

 Potential Impacts on Surrounding Community/Environment:

-The contaminated source area extends throughout the subject property and in some street and sidewalk areas.
+The contaminated source area extends throughout the property and to some street and sidewalk areas.
 Thorium-232 concentrations at the site exceed the soil ingestion cancer risk level of 3.4 pCi/g, potentially affecting on-site and nearby workers, residents and students.
 Thoron poses a hazard from its radioactive decay products, which remain suspended in air where they can be inhaled and deposited in the lungs.
 There are more than 6,800 residents, students and workers within ¼ mile of the site and more than 1.8 million residents within 4 miles.
 There are several public schools and daycare facilities within 1 mile, the nearest of which is an elementary school 900 feet to the southwest.
-Residual contamination still exists in the downstream sewer lines, which discharge to Newtown Creek during heavy rainstorms.
+Residual contamination still exists in downstream sewer lines, which discharge to Newtown Creek during heavy rainstorms.

 Response Activities (to date):

-City, state and federal agencies have conducted radiological surveys at the site and have identified waste material and radioactivity above background levels throughout the subject property and adjacent sidewalks, streets and sewers.
+City, state and federal agencies have conducted radiological surveys at the site and have identified waste material and radioactivity above background levels throughout the property and adjacent sidewalks, streets and sewers.
 In September 2012, the EPA collected gamma radiation exposure rate measurements and thoron concentration measurements on and around the perimeter of the source area and at background locations.
 The EPA continues to conduct investigative and interim remedial activities at the site.

 Need for NPL Listing: